Last Updated on October 31, 2022

 The crypto market came up only 13 years ago, and most cryptocurrency investors became familiar with the buy the dip approach after the downtrend of the cryptocurrency market in 2018, during which they learned how risky and speculative the crypto market really is.
 Buying a coin or token in a downtrend does not necessarily mean that its price is guaranteed to increase — the “dip” can always get “dipper”, making it difficult to know the right dip size to enter the market.

 The cryptocurrency market has been in a downtrend since peaking at nearly $3 trillion in November 2021, as the entire industry’s value is below $1 trillion as of August 2022.
-Many crypto assets lost up to 70% of their values, and Bitcoin (BTC), the world’s most valuable crypto asset, hasn’t fared well, either — it has shed 55% of its value in 2022 as of August.
+Many crypto assets lost up to 70% of their value, and Bitcoin (BTC), the world’s most valuable crypto asset, hasn’t fared well, either — it has shed 55% of its value in 2022 as of August.
 Even at that, no one knows whether it would continue to fall “dipper”, as inflation and recessionary fears are still consuming investors’ minds, pushing them away from riskier assets like cryptos.

 Nonetheless, some may consider the low prices a good opportunity to invest in cryptos, web 3, and the metaverse.
 If you want to follow this approach, you must have strong emotional intelligence and understand the turbulent nature of the market.